Sowa language: Grammar

 Because no linguist ever worked directly with a native Sowa speaker, the language's grammar is poorly known.
 However, some of the basics can be deduced from the phrases that are remembered.

 Pronouns

 Personal pronouns were distinguished by person and number.
 They were not distinguished by gender.
+Like in Ske, there was no distinction between dual and plural in independent pronouns, but separate dual forms of subject markers did exist (see below).

 The basic pronouns in Sowa were: